Projects

 [Photo Credit: Stephen J Bailey & BFA Studios]

 Under the contract with the Fort Wayne Downtown Economic Improvement District, FWDID, A H Public Spaces Consulting, LLC works to further activate spaces with seating, events and greenery.
 This part of the contract involves collaboration with the city of Fort Wayne and FWDID to activate spaces on public and private property in order to encourage pedestrian use and draw traffic to specific zones.
-The contract also includes partnerships with anchor businesses to increase their business and offer them additional seating and event zones near their restaurant, café, or boutique.
-Murals are often a component of these activation zones, but additional creative placemaking mechanisms include seating, lighting, greenery, trash containers, closure of streets and parking areas, and art installations.
+This programming includes partnerships with anchor businesses; The aim is to increase their business and offer them additional seating and event zones near their restaurant, café, or boutique.
+Murals and public art are often a component of these activation zones, but additional creative placemaking mechanisms include seating, lighting, greenery, trash containers, closure of streets and parking areas, and art installations.

 CONNECTING COMMUNITIES THROUGH IMPROVED QUALITY OF PLACE